satpalsr/sdk/README.md

 ## What is this SDK?

+*Note: This SDK is currently in alpha development.
+Expect breaking changes with new version releases.*

 The HYTOPIA SDK makes it easy for developers to create multiplayer games on the HYTOPIA platform using JavaScript or TypeScript.

 Available as a simple NPM package, this SDK provides everything you need to get started: